dsletten/OnLisp/tables.md

 CLHS says:
 `(get <SYMBOL> <INDICATOR>) ≡ (getf (symbol-plist <SYMBOL>) <INDICATOR>)`

 To add or update a property:
 `(setf (get <SYMBOL> <INDICATOR>) <NEW-VAL>)`

-And a property can be removed with the function [REMPROP](https://www.lispworks.com/documentation/HyperSpec/Body/f_rempro.htm):
+And a property can be removed (destructively) with the function [REMPROP](https://www.lispworks.com/documentation/HyperSpec/Body/f_rempro.htm):
 `(remprop <SYMBOL> <INDICATOR>)`

 If a property is being shadowed, REMPROP will only remove the first matching key/value from the